ochibani/ashos-calamares/src/modules/README.md

 while the module type must be *job* or *jobmodule*.

-The module-descriptor key *command* should have a string as value, which is passed to the shell -- remember to quote it properly.
+The module-descriptor key *command* should have a string as value, which is passed to the shell -- remember to quote it properly in YAML.
 It is generally recommended to use a *shellprocess* job module instead (less configuration, easier to have multiple instances).
+There is no configuration outside of the module-descriptor.
+The *command* undergoes Calamares variable- expansion (e.g. replacing `${ROOT}` by the target of the installation).
+See *shellprocess* documentation for details.

+Optional keys are *timeout* and *chroot*.

 `CMakeLists.txt` is *not* used for process jobmodules.